marvinborner/bruijn/README.md

 ### Syntax

-In general the syntax is pretty similar to the previously presented normal lambda calculus syntax with De Bruijn indices.
+In general the syntax of bruijn is pretty similar to the previously presented normal lambda calculus syntax with De Bruijn indices.

 You can use any function that you’ve previously defined.
 You can also overwrite previously defined functions.
-The environment gets interpreted from bottom to top.
+The environment gets interpreted from bottom to top (starting at `main`).

 The following are the main syntax specifications in the (minorly extended) [Backus-Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
 Additional spaces are optional but allowed.

-    <identifier>  ::= [a-ω,A-Ω,_][a-ω,A-Ω,0-9,?,!,',_]*
+    <identifier>  ::= [a-ω,A-Ω,_][a-ω,A-Ω,0-9,?,!,',-]*
     <abstraction> ::= "[" <expression> "]"
     <numeral>     ::= ("+" | "-")[0-9]+
     <bruijn>      ::= [0-9]